fenago/nlp-fundamentals/lab_guides/Lab_7.md

 -   Implement vector arithmetic
 -   Describe document vectors

-In this chapter, you will be learning about various encoding techniques using which a text can be represented as vector.
+In this lab, you will be learning about various encoding techniques using which a text can be represented as vector.